 To enable innovative science of the highest standard the facilities must be maintained and upgraded as required.
-This project is seeking to provide the MRC London Institute of Medical Science (LMS) with a new facility, which will serve its science for the next 20-35 years.
+This project is seeking to provide the MRC London Institute of Medical Science (LMS) with a new facility, which will serve it's science for the next 20-35 years.

-2. Background Information to the new MRC LMS
+2. Background Information MRC LMS